tenderScript/tenderScript.github.io/_posts/2017-05-09-registration.markdown

 details: "set1"
 client: "VNN"
 role: "Supporting Designer"
-problem: "Athletic Directors needed an efficient way to list students signed up for school programs in the current season."
+problem: "Athletic Directors needed an efficient way to identify what students were signed up for school programs in the current season."
 solution: "Give the parents/guardians a place to signup, and pay required fees for all school programs."
 preview: /../images/posts/registration/preview-registration.png
 ---